 COAST GUARD SEEKS COMMENTS ON HOW TO IMPROVE OUR NATION’S SHALLOW DRAFT WATERWAYS ATON SYSTEM

 The U.S. Coast Guard is conducting an assessment of the Shallow Draft Waterways System (SDWS), the fourth in a series of studies to determine the navigation requirements for mariners in the U.S. Marine Transportation System (MTS).
-The Waterways Analysis and Management System (WAMS) study will help the Coast Guard to determine the Aids to Navigation (ATON) requirements in the SDWS which includes all navigable waterways of the United States less than 12 feet.
+This Level of Service study will help the Coast Guard to determine the Aids to Navigation (ATON) requirements in the SDWS which includes all navigable waterways of the United States less than 12 feet.

-Further questions or comments may be emailed to: CGNAV@uscg.mil using the subject line: “Shallow Draft WAMS”.
+Further questions or comments may be emailed to: CGNAV@uscg.mil using the subject line: “Shallow Draft Level of Service Study”.